Foreign flights to slip under the radar of EU emissions limits

 The EU had ordered carriers to buy credits for foreign flights under its ETS in 2012 but backtracked when countries said it violated their sovereignty and China threatened to cancel plane orders from Airbus Group.

-Airlines for Europe (A4E) which represents Ryanair, easyJet, Lufthansa, Air France KLM and British Airways owner International Airlines Group, and others said it expected the ICAO scheme to be the only measure for tackling carbon emissions within the bloc as of 2021.

-"This proposal provides certainty for European operators enabling them to focus their efforts on the implementation of the global deal to effectively tackle climate change," Thomas Reynaert, A4E’s Managing Director, said.

-Under the ETS emissions are capped, whereas the ICAO deal allows carriers to increase them without limit as long as they offset them with carbon credits from environmental projects.
+The ETS is much more stringent than the ICAO deal as emissions are capped at certain levels.
+The deal reached by ICAO allows carriers to increase emissions without limit as long as they offset them by purchasing carbon credits from designated environmental projects.